Community engagement is at the heart of the NP arrangements.

 Existing engagement approaches have been enhanced further with

 the introduction of social media tools.
-During spring and
+All six SfC

-Twitter and/or Facebook with the aim of increasing levels of
+used with the aim of increasing levels of engagement on local

-has been recognised as beneficial in generating 'online' engagement
+issues and is recognised as beneficial in generating 'online'

-activity from people not previously known to be in direct contact,
+engagement activity from people not previously known to be in